om-894/Footaball_Predictor/README.md

 # Football Match Predictor

-This project is a deep learning model designed to predict **fouls committed** and **fouls won** for Sunderland AFC players in the next matchday.
-Using historical match data from previous weeks, the model averages relevant player statistics to make these predictions.
+This project is a deep learning model designed to predict **fouls committed**, **fouls won**, **shots** and **shots on target** for Sunderland AFC players in the next matchday.
+Using historical match data from previous matchdays, the model averages relevant player statistics to make these predictions.
 Built with PyTorch, this project offers insights into player performance and match outcomes.

 ## Project Structure